ADAMMA-CDHI-ETH-Zurich/CosinorAge-Calculator/README.md

 </div>

-A web application for analyzing accelerometer data with drag-and-drop functionality and interactive visualizations.
+A web application for analyzing accelerometer and ENMO data with drag-and-drop functionality and interactive visualizations.

 ## ✨ Features